Database Access AWS IAM Reference | Teleport

 }

-DynamoDB access is provided by IAM roles with corresponding DynamoDB-related IAM permissions.
-The Teleport Database Service must be able to assume these "access" IAM roles.
+OpenSearch maps IAM roles to OpenSearch backend roles.
+The Teleport Database Service must be able to assume these "access" IAM roles to sign the OpenSearch API requests.

+Refer to Fine-grained access control in Amazon OpenSearch Service for more information about the permissions you can configure for these roles.

 To allow IAM Role